 I love hills.
 I grew up on a hill overlooking the Cheshire plains and Welsh mountains, and have happy childhood memories of walking in Wales.
 As a teenager I chaired the college “outdoor pursuits” (hiking) club, exploring the Lake District and Brecon Beacons, and by my twenties, I’d head up hills wherever I was — until I met my husband.

-He liked the sea, and since an old back injury restricted his climbing, our next twenty years were filled with diving, sailing, swimming, kayaking, and body-boarding instead.
-I collected a few watery qualifications (SCUBA diver, Day Skipper, VHF radio, etc), while mountains faded into my history.
+He liked the sea, and our next twenty years were filled with diving, sailing, swimming, kayaking, and body-boarding instead.
+I collected a few diving and sailing qualifications while mountains faded into my history.
 But then this summer, following a series of operations, I was told not to swim for a few weeks, while my children sat looking dejected.

 No one told me not to climb mountains, though.
 I turned to Wales.

 It was over twenty years since I’d planned a proper, organised hiking expedition, and if I’m really honest, some of the things I did in the era before I had kids (or brains, or nerve-endings) were pretty stupid.
 The last Welsh mountain I climbed was Tryfan.
 In 2000, I broke all my usual sensible rules and raced with a friend to the summit in bare feet, just for a laugh.
 (This is NOT how to climb a mountain safely; don’t do it.
 Well planned, kitted walks are just as much fun and a lot safer).
 By sheer dumb luck we had a lovely day, but as memories go, this is useless in terms of parenting.